tcsmath/tcsmath.github.io/kserver-simons.md

 In these settings, hedging is a tradeoff between cost (or utility) and entropy.
-In modern play of no-limit Texas hold 'em, this tradeoff is now explicit in the vernacular.
-Poker players talk of "balancing their range."
+In modern play of no-limit Texas hold 'em, this tradeoff is now explicit in the vernacular: Professional players talk of "balancing their range."
 For instance, it generally makes sense to bet with strong hands, and even to bet more as a hand gets stronger.
 But a player has to weigh this against their loss in entropy (from the perspective of an observer